MonoGame/MonoGame/Documentation/porting_xna.md

 DirectX platforms will ignore setting the `PreferStandardPixelAddressing` flag and will always render with a half pixel offset compared to XNA.
 This is usually not noticeable.

+This value is passed to `UseStandardPixelAddressing` in `GraphicsDevice`.
+If `UseStandardPixelAddressing` is `false` you have to add half-pixel offset to a Projection matrix.

 `SpriteBatch` rendering is not affected by the flag.
 Regardless of what value the flag has, `SpriteBatch` will render things exactly the same as in XNA.